agulli/distributed_agents_langchain_adk_talking_a2a/README.md

 ## 🏗️ Architecture

 The system is designed with a client-server architecture where the ADK agent acts as the orchestrator and the LangChain agent acts as a specialized, callable tool.
+The ADK agent discovers the LangChain agent by fetching its public **Agent Card**.